alemarco96/DECAF/README.md

 - `template`

-  This folder contains the structure of directories created to ease the framework instantiation.
+  This folder contains the structure of directories created to ease the framework operationalization.

   * `config`